hhvm/user-documentation/hack/01-types/04-inference.md

 @@ inference-examples/unresolved.php @@

 In the conditional branch, we are assigning the same local variable to one of two types.
 This makes the local variable *unresolved*, meaning that the typechecker knows that the variable can be one of the two types, but doesn't know which.
 So at this point, only operations that can be performed on **both** types will be permitted.

+## Class Properties

+Normally class properties are annotated, so the typechecker initially knows their expected type.
+But sometimes the typechecker has to make some assumptions that makes inferring further use of a property a bit more complicated than it is for local variables.

+@@ inference-examples/props.php @@

+The typechecker only infers local to a function.
+It makes no assumptions about what might happen outside the function, say, for example, if a function calls another function.
+That's why the typechecker will throw an error even though we know by the eye test that there is not a `null` problem.

+This issue is solved by using local variables set to the property value or by using `invariant()`.